theme-next/theme-next.org/source/docs/index.md

 Theme NexT has the following features:

-* No jQuery
+* No jQuery.
-* Supports native dark mode
+* Support native dark mode.
-* Support Pjax to deliver a fast browsing experience
+* Support Pjax to deliver a fast browsing experience.
-* Integrated KaTeX and MathJax mathematical formula rendering
+* Integrated KaTeX and MathJax mathematical formula rendering.
+* Integrated PDF.js and mermaid diagram.
-* Supports Gitalk, Valine and Disqus comment systems
+* Support Disqus, Gitalk and Valine comment systems.
-* Support a large number of third-party statistics and content sharing services
+* Support a large number of third-party statistics and content sharing services.
-* Easy to customize content or modify style
+* Easy to customize content or modify style.
+* Visit the [Awesome NexT][https://github.com/theme-next/awesome-next] list for more plugins.

 ### Four Schemes in One